-## Pay a visit to the god of war at Nagahama Hachimangu Shrine
+Pay a visit to the god of good fortune at Nagahama Hachimangu Shrine

-With a rich, diverse history that goes back more than a thousand years, Nagahama Hachimangu Shrine is home to the main god of Nagahama City as well as a number of stunning seasonal events.
+With a rich, diverse history that goes back almost a thousand years, Nagahama Hachimangu Shrine is home to the main god of Nagahama City as well as a number of seasonal events.

 Pay your respects to Nagahama's top deity